 [§]These are the three primary roles for SROs recognized by the Office of Community Oriented Policing Services (1999).
+4 Assigning Police Officers to Schools

 Beyond serving in a crime prevention and response role, SROs are likely to serve as first responders in the event of critical incidents at schools, such as accidents, fires, explosions, and other life threatening events.
 In addition, SROs often support advance planning for managing crises, including assisting with: